sgjava/java-u8g2/README.md

 a OS with your own version of Java 17, etc. then you can look at what install.sh does and do it manually.
 What does the script do?
 * Install build dependencies for HawtJNI
-* Installs Zulu OpenJDK 17 to /usr/lib/jvm (JDK 11 is used for ARM32)
+* Installs Liberica Standard JDK 17 to /usr/lib/jvm
 * Installs Maven to /opt
 * Build HawtJNI (using my fork that works with JDK 17)
 * Build Java U8g2